georgi/blog/posts/2007/4/building-delicous-and-flickr-sidebar-in-5-minutes.md

 ---
 category: Ruby
-tags: flickr, delicious, rails
 date: 2007-04-08
 languages: ruby, html

-Building a del.ico.us and flickr sidebar in 5 minutes
+tags: flickr, delicious, railsBuilding a del.ico.us and flickr sidebar in 5 minutes
 =====================================================

 You need a del.icio.us sidebar which shows recent bookmarks or one of